randomnoun/sql-explainerator/README.md

 And becaue it's in java, so I might be able to hook it into a running app server to generate these things on the fly rather than having to start up MySQL Workbench and cut and pasting SQL across in order to click the explain query button on that.

+And, of course, because I'm a man, and apparently I live for explaining things.

 ## How do I use it ?

 Usage text: